 Can I make additional payments?

-If you need to modify a return, which results in an additional payment to be made, you can pay the additional amount via Electronic Funds Transfer (EFT), BPay or Cheque.
+If you need to modify a return, which results in an additional payment to be made, you can pay the additional amount via Electronic Funds Transfer (EFT) or BPay.

 If payment was made on the original return lodgement, you only need to pay the difference from your original return and the amended return.